-AUT Arlington Research Associate and Electrical Engineering Professor has designed a microwindmill that generates wind energy and may become an innovative solution to cell phone batteries constantly in need of recharging and home energy generation where large windmills are not preferred.
+Researchers at the University of Texas at Arlington have designed a micro-windmill that generates wind energy and may become an innovative solution to cell phone batteries constantly in need of recharging and home energy generation where large windmills are not preferred.

 Smitha Rao and J C Chiao designed and built the device that is about 1.8 mm at its widest point.
 A single grain of rice could hold about 10 of these tiny windmills.
-Hundreds of the windmills could be embedded in a sleeve for a cell phone.
-Wind, created by waving the cell phone in air or holding it up to an open window on a windy day, would generate the electricity that could be collected by the cel phone's battery.
+Hundreds of the windmills could be embedded in a sleeve for a cellphone.

+Wind, created by waving the cellphone in air or holding it up to an open window on a windy day, would generate the electricity that could be collected by the cellphone's battery.